 On March 16, 2022, ModusLink, as borrower, entered into a new credit agreement with Umpqua Bank as lender and as agent.
 The Umpqua Revolver provides for a maximum credit commitment of \$12.5 million and a sublimit of \$5.0 million for letters of credit and expires on March 16, 2024.
 Concurrent with signing the Umpqua Revolver ModusLink submitted a notice of termination to MidCap Financial Trust for its \$12.5 million revolving credit facility (the "MidCap Credit Facility"), which was set to expire on December 31, 2022.
 There was no balance outstanding on the Midcap Credit Facility at the time of its termination.
-As of October 31, 2022, ModusLink was in compliance with the Umpqua Revolver's covenants, and believes it will remain in compliance with the Umpqua Revolver's covenants for the next twelve months.
-As of October 31, 2022, ModusLink had available borrowing capacity of \$11.9 million and there was \$0.6 million available for letters of credit.
+As of January 31, 2023, ModusLink was in compliance with the Umpqua Revolver's covenants, and believes it will remain in compliance with the Umpqua Revolver's covenants for the next twelve months.
+As of January 31, 2023, ModusLink had available borrowing capacity of \$11.9 million and there was \$0.6 million available for letters of credit.
+See Note 18 - "Subsequent Events" for additional information regarding the Umpqua Revolver.